locustcloud/workshop/slides.md

 Debug your application

 - Which requests are slow?
 What is the difference? (example using Locust Cloud)
+- Is there a periodic behaviour? (could be due to background jobs, DB analysis etc)
 - Resource metrics (CPU, network, connection pool usage etc)
 - Internal response times (tracing, OTEL)
 - ...